terraform-routeros/terraform-provider-routeros/README.md

 ## Using the provider

-To get started with the provider, include the following in your Terraform manifests:
+To get started with the provider, you first need to enable the REST API on your router.
+[You can follow the Mikrotik documentation on this](https://help.mikrotik.com/docs/display/ROS/REST+API), but the gist is to create an SSL cert (in `/system/certificates`) andenable the `web-ssl` service (in `/ip/services`) which uses that certificate.
+After that, include the following in your Terraform manifests:

 ```terraform
 terraform {